Members can click here to download an ad-free version of this talk!

 How Can We Improve Our Observations?

 Use past experiences, lessons learned, safety shares, or training to identify potential hazards.
-Try putting yourself in someone else’s shoes such as a safety manager or supervisor.
-What things in the work area would they have an issue with or want corrected?
+Try putting yourself in someone else’s shoes, such as a safety manager or supervisor.
+What things in the work area would they have an issue with or want to be corrected?
 Really get picky about the details of your work environment.
 Be honest about what is a hazard in your work area and what it would take to fix it.
 The little details can contribute to the next incident or injury.